antonlabellarte/antonlabellarte/README.md

 Hello Devs 👋.

 I'm Antonio Labellarte, Web and Software Developer.
+Actually I'm in a Consulting Company partnered with Microsoft, developing in Python. offering consults in 365, Microsoft Azure.

 💻 Languages and Frameworks/libraries:
 *  Front-end: HTML, CSS, JavaScript, Bootstrap, Angular.
-*  Back-end: PHP, Laravel, MySQL, and a little bit of Java
+*  Back-end: PHP, Laravel, Python, MySQL, and a little bit of Java

 💻 If you ever heard about IBM i/AS400 🤢🧟‍♂️, then you must know I have even worked with RPG, RPG Free Format (Ile), DB2 with SQL using RDi and SEU as IDEs.